 Carbohydrates

-Carbohydrates decorate the surface of all cells.
-This glycocalyx, regulates a multitude of biological mechanisms like cell-cell communication.
-We use automated glycan assembly (AGA) to prepare well-defined carbohydrates.
-These synthetic structures can be printed on surfaces, conjugated to other (nano)materials, or assembled into supramolecular structures to mimic biological interfaces.
-Carbohydrates can be integrated into (sequence-defined) functional polymers to decorate interfaces and mediate interactions with proteins and cells.
+Biological molecules such as carbohydrates, proteins and lipids decorate the surface of all cells, regulating a multitude of biological mechanisms like cell-cell-recognition and cell-communication.
+We use in silico-design strategies and automated synthetic assembly to prepare well-defined receptors and recognition patterns.
+These synthetic structures can be printed on surfaces, conjugated to other (nano)materials, assembled into supramolecular structures to mimic biological interfaces and integrated into (sequence-defined) functional polymers to decorate interfaces and to control interactions with cellular assemblies & tissue.

 Dr. Matthias Hartlieb